awsdocs/aws-sdk-for-javascript-v3/doc_source/using-promises.md

 # Using JavaScript promises<a name="using-promises"></a>

-Use the service client's `send` method to make the service call and manage asynchronous flow instead of using callbacks\.
+Use the service client's AWS SDK for JavaScript v3 method \( `ListTablesCommand` \)to make the service call and manage asynchronous flow instead of using callbacks\.
 The following example shows how to get the names of your Amazon DynamoDB tables in `us-west-2`\.

 ```
 const { DynamoDBClient,